Planning a trip to Disney World can take time and effort.

 Whilst I understand it may seem crazy to plan the 1 hour window you want for an attraction so far ahead, doing so will knock hours off of your queuing time.
 This means you can spend more time enjoying the parks rather than standing in line all day.

-Fast pass+ is only really needed for the most popular rides and shows (meeting Anna and Elsa, Toy story midway mania, Peter Pans flight) which can regularly exceed waiting times of 1 hour.
+Fast pass+ is only required for the most popular rides and shows with regular waiting times of 1 hour or more.
 FP can also help cut 30 minutes off of shorter wait times for smaller attractions so try not to let them go to waste.
-Your FP reservations can be cancelled and edited at any point after making them on the website.
-It’s really easy to move things around if you change your mind.
+Cancel and edit your FP reservations at any point after making them, so it’s really easy to move things around if you change your mind.

 If you’re attempting to be as savvy as you are organised for your trip, pre ordering groceries for your stay is a great idea.
-You can easily drive/take a cab to a local Wall Mart or Winn Dixie.
-As a non-driver with DisneyWorld plans coming out of my ears I’d rather not spend an afternoon walking around a supermarket.
+You can easily save $100 by stocking up on breakfast items and pre ordering saves you an afternoon walking around the grocery store.

 You can also order tea and coffee and save a small fortune compared to park prices.
 I always purchase Disney’s Unlimited cups for my stay as they are unbelievable value when you’re British and Tea and Coffee are your life.